-If you are using a Multisite install, note that Jetpack must be connected individually for each site in the network.
-Any admin for that site can forge the connection.
-It does not have to be a different local user or a different WordPress.com user for each site.
+If you are using WordPress Multisite, Jetpack must be connected separately to WordPress.com, on each site in the network (on sites where Jetpack connections are desired).
+Any Administrator for that site can create the Jetpack connection.
+It does not have to be a different Administrator user or a different WordPress.com user for each site.

 I have a local WordPress install or a private site.
 Can I use Jetpack?